go-modules-by-example/index/README.md

 ```
 # block: install tools
 go install example.com/blah
-assert "$? -eq 0" $LINENO
+assert "$? -eq 1" $LINENO
 ```

-Assertions can be made within the script to ensure that everything is still "on track".
+By default, each command is assume to have an exit code of `0`, unless it is followed by an `assert` line, like above, that asserts otherwise.
+In this respect, the script behaves much like `set -e`.

 The corresponding README.md acts as a template for the guide itself, but crucially it can reference these blocks to include the commands themselves and/or their output, e.g.: